NarraBench: A Comprehensive Framework for Narrative Benchmarking: Benchmark Survey

 \begin{itemize} \item Yield results useful for adjudicating model performance of one or more of our twelve \emph{narrative features}. \item Have an existing repository available for providing code and data. \item Provide convenience functions (e.g., a script or software framework) for testing on arbitrary language models using a standard API. \item Serve as a metric for comparing the relative performance of different models.
 It should not expect a particular model family. \end{itemize}

-Following these guidelines, we surface 78 potential benchmarks published over the last twelve years.
-Filtering for papers that provide their code and data in public repositories reduces this count to 39 benchmarks.
+Following these guidelines, we surface 78 potential benchmarks published over the last twelve years via relevant keyword searches on Google Scholar.
+Filtering for open data reduces this count to 39 benchmarks.
 We then adjudicate how well each benchmark matches the respective evaluation attributes for each hierarchal attribute triple (e.g. local-discrete-deterministic), measuring the edit distance.
 From this value we assign alignment ratings with our taxonomy of ``good,'' (a distance of 0), ``decent,'' (1), ``poor,'' (2), and finally ``bad'' (3), resulting in the distribution seen in \autoref{tab:distance-dist}.
-Retaining all benchmarks with a quality rating of ``poor'' and above leaves us with a total 34 benchmarks which we present in \autoref{tab:bench} and with a complete rating breakdown in \autoref{tab:survey}.
-We now highlight various trends we observed when conducting our survey.
-These trends are both positive and negative.
+Retaining all benchmarks with a quality rating of ``poor'' and above leaves us with 34 benchmarks which we present in \autoref{tab:bench} and with a complete rating breakdown in \autoref{tab:survey}.
+We now highlight trends observed when conducting our survey.

 \paragraph{Increasing popularity.} Of the 39 benchmarks we surveyed, half were published in 2024 or 2025, with the majority in 2025.
 As LLM use increases, so too do benchmarking efforts in an attempt to provide metrics for questioning whether advancements in ML techniques are translating to performance increases in downstream capabilities.
 This increasing popularity carries with it the risk of increasing the signal-to-noise ratio in the benchmarking space.
 This risk highlights the need to build unified theoretical frameworks to guide these efforts.